stephen-riley/eg2525/README.md

 ## Output

-The png/ folder contains some output examples of icons in different, munged forms.
+The [`png/`](png) folder contains some output examples of icons in different, munged forms.
+For example, [this icon](png/WAR.GRDTRK.UNT.CBT.ARM_paper.png) is the symbol for an armor platoon drawn on rumpled paper.

 # Sources